dennisvr/vertx.glue/README.md

 # vertx.glue #

 vertx.glue offers a few lightweight concepts to facilitate the development of vertx applications.
+These concepts take away the boilerplate coding that's involved in developing a vertx application with a REST interface and integration with Mongo.

 # Concepts #